A cellular topological field theory: Reminder: Poincar e duality for cellular decompositions of manifolds

 \subsection{Case of a closed manifold}

 Let $M$ be a compact oriented\footnote{This assumption is made for convenience and can be dropped, see Remark \ref{rem: orientability} below.} piecewise-linear\footnote{ Throughout this paper we will be working in the piecewise-linear category.
-One can replace PL manifolds with smooth manifolds everywhere, but then instead of gluing of manifolds along a common boundary, one should talk about cutting a manifold along a submanifold of codimension~$1$ or work with manifolds with collars in order to achieve the correct gluing of smooth structures. } (PL) $n$-dimensional manifold without boundary, endowed with a cellular decomposition $X$, which we assume to be a ball complex.\footnote{Recall that a ball complex is a CW complex where characteristic maps from standard open balls to open cells $\chi: \mr{int}(B^k) \xra{\sim} e\subset X$ extend to homeomorphisms of closed balls to corresponding closed cells $\bar\chi: B^k \xra{\sim} \bar{e}\subset X$. } One can construct the {\it dual} cellular decomposition of $X^\vee$, uniquely defined up to PL homeomorphism, such that: \begin{itemize} \item There is a bijection $\varkappa$ between $k$-cells of $X$ and $(n-k)$-cells of $X^\vee$.
+One can replace PL manifolds with smooth manifolds everywhere, but then instead of gluing of manifolds along a common boundary, one should talk about cutting a manifold along a submanifold of codimension~$1$ or work with manifolds with collars in order to achieve the correct gluing of smooth structures.
+For details on oriented intersection of chains in piecewise-linear setting, we refer the reader to \cite{McClure}. } (PL) $n$-dimensional manifold without boundary, endowed with a cellular decomposition $X$ (with cells being finite unions of simplices of a triangulation compatible with the PL structure), which we assume to be a regular CW complex.\footnote{Recall that a CW complex is said to be \emph{regular} if the characteristic maps from standard open balls to open cells $\chi: \mr{int}(B^k) \xra{\sim} e\subset X$ extend to homeomorphisms of closed balls to corresponding closed cells $\bar\chi: B^k \xra{\sim} \bar{e}\subset X$.
+Another term for a regular CW complex is ``ball complex.'' } One can construct the {\it dual} cellular decomposition of $X^\vee$, uniquely defined up to PL homeomorphism, such that: \begin{itemize} \item There is a bijection $\varkappa$ between $k$-cells of $X$ and $(n-k)$-cells of $X^\vee$.
 (One calls $\varkappa(e)$ the {\it dual cell} for $e$.) \item For a cell $e$ of $X$, $\varkappa(e)\subset \mr{star}(e)\subset M$.\footnote{The standard terminology is that for a cell $e$ of any CW complex $X$, the {\it star} of $e$ is the subcomplex of $X$ consisting of all cells of $X$ containing $e$.
 The {\it link} of $e$ is the union of cells of $\mr{star}(e)$ which do not intersect $e$.} \item $e$ intersects $\varkappa(e)$ transversally and at a unique point. \end{itemize} Choosing (arbitrarily) orientations of cells of $X$, we can infer the choice of orientations of cells of $X^\vee$ in such a way that the intersection pairing is $e\cdot \varkappa(e)=+1$.
 More generally, for $e_i$ running over $k$-cells of $X$, we have $e_i\cdot \varkappa(e_j)=+\delta_{ij}$.

 On the level of cellular chains, we have a non-degenerate intersection pairing \be \cdot:\quad C_k(X;\bZ)\otimes C_{n-k}(X^\vee;\bZ)\ra \bZ \ee which induces a {\it chain} isomorphism between cellular chains and cochains \be C_\bt(X;\bZ),\dd\quad \xra{\sim}\quad C^{n-\bt}(X^\vee;\bZ),d \ee which in turn induces the Poincar\'e duality between homology and cohomology